 |

-| Lyman and Sallie Boyd Gunn |
+Lyman and Sallie Boyd Gunn |

 In the Civil War, Lyman C. Gunn served in the Confederate Army.
 He was a member of the 34th Infantry, Company F, from Tennessee.
 In 1870, Lyman C. Gunn was an express messenger living in Humboldt, Tennessee.
 A news bit in The Jackson Daily Clarion on January 27, 1875, states that “Mr. Lyman C. Gunn & family left Wednesday morning for Dallas, Texas, their future home.”
 The

-Federal Census of 1880 shows the family to be living in Fort Worth.
-Lyman C. Gunn reported his occupation, “railroad agent.”
-He and wife “Sarah E.” (“keeping house”) had children Daisy, Boyd J. and Mineola.
-They also had a servant from Mississippi living with them, a white female, age fourteen, whose name appears to be Katherine Katz.
+James Boyd and Mineola.
+They also had a servant from Mississippi living with them, a white female, age fourteen, Katherine Katz.
 In 1910, Lyman C. Gunn was an auditor for the railroad, living in Nashville with wife Sallie and daughters Daisy and Carolyn.
 Both daughters were listed in the census as stenographers for an oil company.

-Lyman C. Gunn died August 18, 1914, at Nashville.
-In 1920, Sallie Gunn was seventy years old and living in Nashville.
+the widow Sallie Gunn was seventy years old and living in Nashville.
 In the 1930

 Sallie Boyd Gunn died September 30, 1944, in Nashville.
 She was ninety-seven years old.
 A tribute to her in the records of the 51st Annual Convention of the United Daughters of the Confederacy stated that, next to her church (the Westminster Presbyterian Church in Nashville), the cause of the Confederacy was closest to her heart.